MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Site-Planning.md

 -   Powered USB devices, such as some external storage devices and DVD drives

 ## Sample MultiPoint Server system layouts
-Depending on the available furniture, the size of the room, the number of computers that are running [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)], and the stations in the room, there are a variety of ways that the physical stations can be arranged.
+Depending on the available furniture, the size of the room, the number of computers that are running MultiPoint Services, and the stations in the room, there are a variety of ways that the physical stations can be arranged.
 The following diagrams illustrate five possible alternatives.

 > [!NOTE]
-> Some of these diagrams show a projector connected to the [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] system.
-This is only an example; including a projector in a [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] system is optional.
+> Some of these diagrams show a projector connected to the MultiPoint Services system.
+This is only an example; including a projector in a MultiPoint Services system is optional.

 **Computer lab** In this setup, the stations are arranged around the walls of the room, with the students facing the walls.

 ![Computer Lab Classroom Set-up](../../../compute/remote-desktop-services/multipoint-1/media/WMS_ComputerLabLayout.gif "WMS_ComputerLabLayout")

-**Groups** In this setup, there are three computers that are running [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)], with stations clustered around each computer.
+**Groups** In this setup, there are three computers that are running MultiPoint Services, with stations clustered around each computer.

 ![Classroom configured with server pods](../../../compute/remote-desktop-services/multipoint-1/media/WMS_ClassroomPods.gif "WMS_ClassroomPods")